Rehab Visitation Rules & FAQs

 Rehab Visitation Rules

-• Stay in designated visitor areas.
+• Visits must take place in the designated visitor areas.

-• Smoke only in designated areas.
+• Smoking is only permitted in the designated areas.

 Can I Bring Things for My Loved One in Rehab?